Tag Archives: Christianity

 So there I sit in the midst of the storm, waiting and interceding: I can’t leave this hospital without him, Lord!

 I soon received word that my husband suffers from severe injuries from falling off the 20′ ladder.
-Even though he missed the concrete, he sustains thirteen fractured ribs and partially collapsed lungs.
-A surgeon is assigned to Mark and once in the ER, they insert a chest tube to inflate his lungs.
+Even though he missed the concrete, he sustained thirteen fractured ribs and partially collapsed lungs.
+A surgeon is assigned to Mark, and once in the ER, they insert a chest tube to inflate his lungs.

 I call on family and friends to please pray for my husband . . .